instadeepai/Mava/DETAILED_INSTALL.md

 1. Build the docker image using the `make` command:

-    To then build the docker image run
+    To build the docker image run

     ```bash
     make build